-The skyline around boulders in the southern Black Forest (Fig. 1) was described by recording pairs of azimuth and elevation angles, as proposed by Balco (2018).
+- The skyline around the boulders was described by recording pairs of azimuth and elevation angles, as proposed by Balco (2018).
 Azimuth and elevation angles were measured with a handheld Suunto Tandem/360PC/360R G inclinometer (uncertainty: 0.25°), The dip and strike of the sampling surfaces were measured with a geological compass (uncertainty: 5°).
 See the Tables S1 to S74 for field data.
-To determine the location of the boulders in the southern Black Forest as precisely as possible, a global navigation satellite system (Leica CS20 controller and Leica Viba GS14 antenna) was selected for determining xy-coordinates (Table S75).
+To determine the location of the boulders in the southern Black Forest as precisely as possible, a global navigation satellite system (Leica CS20 controller and Leica Viba GS14 antenna) was selected for - 180 determining xy-coordinates (Table S75).

-3.1.2 Conversion into shielding factors with an online calculator
+3.2.1 Conversion into shielding factors with an online calculator